Programs for Homeless Children and Youth

 Do not delay in enrolling your child in school.
 If you do not have these documents, we can help you obtain them.

-Your child will receive lunch the first day, and is automatically eligible for a free lunch in the Free and Reduced-price Meal System (FARMS).
+Your child will receive lunch the first day, and is automatically eligible for free meals in the Free and Reduced-price Meal System (FARMS).

 How will my child get to school?